covoucher/business/logo/README.md

 # Design notes

+A dove flying is a symbol of travel, escape, and going places.

 A dove is a universal sign of hope and peace.
 It is also a reference to Noah's
 Ark: in biblical mythology, all beings had to spend 40 days in confinement and carried with them the survival of mankind; the dove was the bearer of good news,